-United States.
-United States revenues in the first quarter of 2006 increased \$278 million, or 34 percent as compared to the same period in 2005.
-The increase is a result of strong growth in advertising across the Yahoo!
+September 30, 2006 were a result of growth in advertising across the Yahoo!
 Properties as well as growth from our fee-based services.
-Approximately 88 percent of the increase, or \$245 million, came from marketing services revenue.
+Approximately 70 percent of the increase, or \$92 million, and 83 percent of the increase, or \$509 million, for the three and nine month periods, respectively, came from marketing services revenue.
 The advertising growth can be attributed to our expanding user base which has been attracting more advertisers and has led to increases in our marketing services revenue.
 The growth in our fee-based services is due to the increase in our paying users for both existing and expanded offerings.

 International.
-International revenues in the first quarter of 2006 increased \$115 million, or 32 percent, compared to the same period in 2005.
-More than 95 percent of the international revenue increase came from marketing services revenue.
+International revenues in the third quarter of 2006 increased \$119 million, or 29 percent, as compared to the same period in 2005.
+International revenues for the nine months ended September 30, 2006 increased \$356 million, or 31 percent, as compared to the same period in 2005.
+More than 95 percent of the international revenue increase came from marketing services revenue for both the three and nine month periods of 2006.
 The year over year growth in international marketing services revenue can be attributed to our increased penetration into existing markets, coupled with continued growth of the global online advertising marketplace and our affiliate network.

-International revenues accounted for approximately 30 percent of total revenues in the first quarter of 2006 which was consistent with the same period in 2005.
+International revenues accounted for approximately 33 percent of total revenues in the three months ended September 30, 2006, compared to 31 percent in the same period of 2005.
+International revenues accounted for approximately 32 percent of total revenues in the nine months ended September 30, 2006, compared to 30 percent in the same period of 2005.
 Our strong presence in our international operations has increased our exposure to foreign currency fluctuations.
-Revenues and related expenses generated from our international subsidiaries are generally denominated in the functional currencies of the local countries.
+Revenues and related expenses generated by our international subsidiaries are generally denominated in the functional currencies of the local countries.
 Primary currencies include Euros, British Pounds, Japanese Yen, Korean Won, and Australian Dollars.
-The statements of operations of our international operations are translated into United States dollars at the average exchange rates in each applicable period.
+The statements of income of our international operations are translated into United States dollars at the average exchange rates in each applicable period.
 To the extent the United States dollar strengthens against foreign currencies, the translation of these foreign currency denominated transactions results in reduced revenues, operating expenses and net income for our International segment.
 Similarly, our revenues, operating expenses and net income will increase for our International segment if the United States dollar weakens against foreign currencies.
-Using the average foreign currency exchange rates from the three months ended March 31 2005, our international revenues for the three months ended March 31, 2006 would have been higher than we reported by approximately \$27 million.
+Using the average foreign currency exchange rates in the three months ended September 30, 2005, our international revenues for the three months ended September 30, 2006 would have been lower than we reported by approximately \$7 million.
+Using the average foreign currency exchange rates in the nine months ended September 30, 2005, our international revenues for the nine months ended September 30, 2005, our international revenues for the nine months ended September 30, 2005, our international revenues for the nine months ended September 30, 2005, our international revenues for the nine months ended September 30, 2005, our international revenues for the nine months ended September 30, 2005, our international revenues for the nine months ended September 30,